-The result of the vote at the meeting was 50 votes in favour, 100 votes against, meaning that the resolution was rejected.
-However, since more than 50 members of Congregation have requisitioned a postal vote on the resolution, the rejection of the resolution in Congregation on 10 March is not confirmed, and a postal vote on the resolution will now take place.
+The result of the vote at the meeting was 50 votes in favour, 100 votes against, meaning that the resolution was rejected (see p344, Gazette No 5271, 19 March 2020).
+However, since more than 50 members of Congregation requisitioned a postal vote on the resolution, the rejection of the resolution in Congregation on 10 March was not confirmed, and a postal vote took place.

 Voting papers were dispatched on 19 March (and electronic papers were made available from 20 March).
 The deadline for the return of papers was noon on Friday, 3 April.
 In light of the COVID-19 situation, the count of the votes could not take place immediately and all returned papers were securely stored until the count was able to take place.
 Details of the postal vote arrangements can be found at page 356, Gazette No. 5272, 26 March 2020.

 The results of the postal vote are as follows: For: 419; Against: 380.
 The result rejects the outcome of the vote at the Congregation meeting on 10 March.
 The resolution is accordingly carried (see p3, Gazette No. 5286, 24 September 2020).